travi/any/docs/API.md

 * `options`: object to provide configuration options
   * `factory`: factory function to be used to create each of the values for the produced object
-    * receives the current key as the first argument
+    * receives the current key as the first argument and the index as the second
     * defaults to [`string`](#string), if not provided

 ### `objectWithKeys` examples